Last updated on April 11th, 2018 at 05:28 pm

 #1: Hotel Sofitel Legend Santa Clara – CARTAGENA, Colombia

-Hotel Sofitel Legend Santa Clara is a high rated hotel in Cartagena, Colombia.
+Hotel Sofitel Legend Santa Clara is a highly rated hotel in Cartagena, Colombia.
 Often referred to as “The Pearl of the City,” this hotel is a majestic, building located a few steps away from the Caribbean Sea.
 Described as, “a perfect blend of vintage and contemporary, striking a balance between art and beauty to accommodate modernity and technology in unique surroundings.”
 The hotel’s past can be traced on every corner, as it was once an old convent of Saint Clare of Assisi, built in the 17th century.
 A famous Colombian artist, Fernando Botero, participated in decorating the place.
 If you’re planning a honeymoon or a romantic getaway, this hotel should definitely be on your bucket list.

 #2: Belmond Palacio Nazarenas – CUSCO, Peru